NicTheFifth/HadesOneshot/Boons.md

 ## Level

 Boons have levels and can be levelled up.
-When a boon is levelled up, it gains strength, though its effect
+When a boon is levelled up, it gains strength.
+The strength gained has diminishing returns, thus levelling the same boon again and again is not advisable for the players.
+There will be a table on each boons page on how it levels.

+## Rarity

+Boons also have a rarity, which in unique circumstances can be levelled up.
+There exist four rarities for boons, that being:
+* Normal;
+* Rare;
+* Epic;
+* and Heroic.

+Once a boon has reached Heroic, it cannot get stronger through upgrading its rarity.
+A boon's initial strength is boosted with each step up in rarity, which also translates to levelling it.
+There will be a table on each boons page on how it changes strength with rarity.
 ## Type

 Each boon has a type, this is: normal, special, dodge and unique.
 You can have only one each of the normal, special and dodge boon.
 Of the unique type, you can (in theory) get all.